james-jw/xq-promise/README.md

    $extract()
 ```

-Note the calls to then and fail using the arrow operator.
-These calls imply add additional callbacks to the appropriate callback chain of an existing promise.
-Because a new
-expanded promise is returned, concise chaining can be accomplished!
+Note the calls to `then` and `fail` using the arrow operator.
+These calls add additional callbacks to the callback chain of the existing promise returning an agumented promise.
+Because a new expanded promise is returned, concise chaining can be accomplished!

 Also note how the ``$extractListItems`` callback is appended to the ``$retrieve`` promise, resulting in a new promise ``$extract``, which when executed, will initiate the full chain of callbacks!